Redefining maximum employment in the age of the gig economy

 While, in concept there is nothing original about the idea of short, specific task-based employment – for example, the queues of underemployed labourers waiting at builder’s merchants trying to get a day’s work.
 However, apps like Hermes, Uber, Deliveroo and more established companies like eBay are able to tap into a reservoir of willing participation from those on the fringes of the workforce, eking out a few extra hours here and there.
 These apps facilitate additional employment that conventional jobs cannot offer and are redefining maximum employment in the process.

 The gig economy is growing extremely fast – in London, is reportedly up by 72% since 2010.
-As the chart for the US shows, there is a bias to capital rather than employment platforms, but similar trends are in force.
+As the chart for the US shows, there is a basis to capital rather than employment platforms, but similar trends are in force.
 By overcoming the rigidity of common structures of full-time and part-time jobs, these apps allow gradations of engagement with paid employment that used to be very rare.

 Structural changes in the labour market are important to the consideration of maximum employment, which may be closer at hand than the FOMC imagines.
 Wage and labour cost acceleration is the likely result.